Direct democracy: United States

+Other framers spoke against pure democracy.
 John Witherspoon, one of the signers of the Declaration of Independence, said: "Pure democracy cannot subsist long nor be carried far into the departments of state – it is very subject to caprice and the madness of popular rage."
-Alexander Hamilton said, "That a pure democracy, if it were practicable, would be the most perfect government.
-Experience has proved that no position is more false than this.
+At the New York Ratifying Convention, Alexander Hamilton was quoted saying "that a pure democracy, if it were practicable, would be the most perfect government.
+Experience has proved that no position is falser than this.
 The ancient democracies in which the people themselves deliberated never possessed one good feature of government.
 Their very character was tyranny; their figure, deformity."

 Despite the framers' intentions at the beginning of the republic, ballot measures and their corresponding referendums have been widely used at the state and sub-state level.
 There is much state and federal case law, from the early 1900s to the 1990s, that protects the people's right to each of these direct democracy governance components (Magleby, 1984, and Zimmerman, 1999).
 The first United States Supreme Court ruling in favor of the citizen lawmaking was in Pacific States Telephone and Telegraph Company v.
 Oregon, 223 U.S. 118 in 1912 (Zimmerman, December 1999).
-President Theodore Roosevelt, in his "Charter of Democracy" speech to the 1912 Ohio constitutional convention, stated: "I believe in the Initiative and Referendum, which should be used not to destroy representative government, but to correct it whenever it becomes misrepresentative."
+President Theodore Roosevelt, in his "Charter of Democracy" speech to the Ohio Constitutional Convention (1912), stated: "I believe in the Initiative and Referendum, which should be used not to destroy representative government, but to correct it whenever it becomes misrepresentative."

 In various states, referendums through which the people rule include: